cooperchan/dbt-cards-site/README.md

 ## 👩🏾‍💻 About the Creator

 This project was built to make DBT skills more approachable and accessible.
 It is designed and maintained by someone with both health tech experience and personal DBT practice.

+## Notes

+*Earlier versions of the site included hand-drawn card illustrations by the developer.
+These have since been removed for simplicity and speed.*